IkeYeek/rekonv/Readme.md

 - `--recursive` or `-r`: Enable recursive conversion.
 - `--skip-existing-files` or `-skf`: Skip existing files in the output directory.
 - `--copy-all-files` or `-cp`: Copy all files, including non-audio/video files.
+- `--single-process` or `-sp`: Runs the program on a single core.
+- `--max-concurent-processes` or `-mcp`: Max used core at the same time if not running single core
 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.